HomeAdvertisingSmall Site's Google Update Recovery

 • Backlink profile: Assess the quality and relevance of your backlinks

-According to SCORE’s guide on Google Analytics for small businesses, properly tracking user behaviour can reveal critical insights about which pages are underperforming and why.
+According to SCORE’s guide on Google Analytics for small businesses, tracking user behaviour properly can reveal which pages are underperforming and why.

 2. Prioritise

-With limited resources, small sites must focus on high-impact changes first:
+With limited resources, small sites have to focus on high-impact changes first:

 • Address issues on your highest-traffic or highest-converting pages first